Arthurprnt/AllStructureTracker/README.md

 The tracker also comes with some settings, here they are:

+- `ALWAYS_ON_TOP`: Allow you to choose if you want the tracker to be always on top or not.
 - `CLICKED_BUTTONS`: Change the color of the button when the structure is checked.
 - `DARK_MODE`: Allow you to choose if you want to use the dark mode (True for yes and False for no).
 - `OVERLAY_BACKGROUND`: Change the background color of the overlay.